YunoHost/doc/packaging_apps_git.md

 Eventually, you can work on your code.
 When you are finally ok with what you have done, it's time to validate your work.

-The first step is to inform git about which file(s) to validate.
+The first step is to inform Git about which file(s) to validate.
 To do so, we'll use `git add`
 ```
 git add my_file
 git add my_other_file and_also_this_one